mohamedyd/awesome_resources/README.md

 * [Clean-Code-Notes](https://github.com/JuanCrg90/Clean-Code-Notes): This repo contains useful notes from Clean Code book that will help with writing quality code.
 The repo is well summarised that could be used as a refresher or a quick guide for junior engineers.

 * [LeetCode Questions & Answers](https://github.com/ThinamXx/ML..Interview..Preparation): This repo targets preparing you for the machine learning interviews.

+* [Playground and Cheatsheet for Learning Python](https://github.com/trekhleb/learn-python): This is a collection of Python scripts that are split by topics and contain code examples with explanations, different use cases and links to further readings.

+* [The Algorithms - Python](https://github.com/TheAlgorithms/Python): All algorithms implemented in Python - for education

+* [Awesome Python](https://github.com/vinta/awesome-python): Collection of Python frameworks, libraries, tools, books, newsletters, podcasts, and web series dedicated to making Python easier for everyone.
+The repo has listed over 90 different categories for individual projects or topics including admin panels, data validations, computer vision, algorithms and design patterns, ChatOps tools, and so much more.

+* [Project-based-learning](https://github.com/practical-tutorials/project-based-learning#python): A list of programming tutorials in which aspiring software developers learn how to build an application from scratch.
+These tutorials are divided into different primary programming languages.
+Tutorials may involve multiple technologies and languages.

+* [Python_reference](https://github.com/rasbt/python_reference): The content of this repo covers: Python tips and tutorials, Algorithms and Data Structures, Plotting and Visualization, Data Science, and more.

 ## AI-related Repos